21isenough/LightningATM/docs/guide/tmux_monitoring.md

 ![tmux window](https://i.imgur.com/sJ68zFW.png)

 Left side you see the pulses.
 Right side you see the coins to it.
+5, 2, 7, 2 => 50 Cent, 5 Cent, 2 Euro, 5 Cent